tidyverse/readxl/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Package required but not available: ‘devtools’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      installed size is  5.5Mb
+      sub-directories of 1Mb or more:
+        R      2.0Mb
+        data   2.1Mb
     ```

 # Doscheda